AvinashGupta/epic/README.md

 ## epic

-Integrative analysis and visualization of epigenomic sequencing data
+The **epic** package provides tools for integrative analysis and visualization of epigenomic sequencing data such as whole genome bisulfite sequencing, ChIP-Seq and RNA-Seq.